The Internet is a funny place; it is full of verifiable information and false information.

 Monitoring is a sensitive subject.
 Every single Internet user out there values their privacy and most believe that monitoring should not happen.

-The actual issues behind less-than-great Internet performance has to do with other aspects of the Internet that have nothing to do with monitoring tools.
+The actual issues behind less-than-great Internet performance have to do with other aspects of the Internet that have nothing to do with monitoring tools.

 In order to understand this myth, it’s important to understand what the definition is of a regional point of presence.